o1-labs/docs2/docs/zkapps/o1js-reference/modules.md

 **`Example`**

 ```
-const x = Field(-1); // Valid Field construction from negative number
+const x = Field(-1); // valid Field construction from negative number
-const y = Field(Field.ORDER - 1n); // equivalent to `x`
+const y = Field(Field.ORDER - 1n); // same as `x`
 ```

 **Important**: All the functions defined on a Field (arithmetic, logic, etc.) take their arguments as "field-like".
 A Field itself is also defined as a "field-like" element.

 #### Parameters